 Besides these snacks shortlisted above, you can have the following foods as a healthy snack.

 Eggs are a significant source of protein, good fat, and vitamin D. Boiled eggs are proven very much healthy for the body retaining energy.
 It’s also easy to prepare.
 Have a boiled egg at your break.
-You can sprinkle some salt-pepper on it for adding more taste.
+You can sprinkle some salt pepper on it to add more taste.

 Sticks of cheese

-Nuts are the crucial and favourite part of my everyday diet.
-Nuts have a fantastic taste with rich nutrients and nourishment, such as fibre, fat, and minerals.
-There are many types of nuts available.
+My daily diet would not be the same without nuts.
+Nuts are full of nutrients, including fibre, fat, and minerals, and are delicious.
+The variety of nuts available is enormous.
 You can prepare a dry mix of cashew, pecans, peanuts, and almond as a great meal to have in between the round.

 Sandwiches are not only tasty food but can be very rich in nutrition if adequately prepared.
 You can have two types of sandwiches.
 Peanut butter sandwich and ham or cheese sandwich; you can go for whatever you like.
 Peanut butter sandwiches are the perfect combination of nuts and whole wheat bread.
 Thus you get the balance of vitamins, minerals, and fat.
 On the other hand, a ham sandwich or cheese sandwich would be deliciously healthy, containing protein, fat, and vitamins.

 A golfer needs to have a post-event meal or recovery meal after finishing the match.
-It re-builds energy in the body and cut out all our tiredness.
-In case you have multiple rounds in one day or multi-day competition in a row, a recovery meal is a must then.
+It re-builds energy in the body and cuts out all our tiredness.
+If you have multiple rounds in one day or a multi-day competition in a row, a recovery meal is necessary.
 An ideal recovery meal contains carbohydrates, protein, and plenty of fluids.
 Thus, your body can repair and develop the muscles, electrolytes to replace sweat loss.
 You can consider the following example of food menus as your recovery meal.

 • A ham or egg and salad sandwich